 - Sound art & Radio Art

 - Installation sound

 Please note that CMC at present cannot support popular and rock music, especially of commercial importance, and folk and traditional music.

 A maximum of two composers per annum are offered support as CMC Emerging Composer.
 The composers are selected by an independent panel on an annual basis.
-Applications submitted before 5pm on Thursday 28 November will be considered when the panel meets in December 2019.
+2020 Emerging Composers were announced in January 2020, and a call for applications for 2021 will be announced in due course.

 To be considered for the Emerging Composers scheme, composers must meet the eligibility requirements set out below and use the application form supplied here.

 Applicants must demonstrate a proven commitment to composition as a major focus and are able to establish that they have produced a minimum of four works (of at least 5 minutes duration) which meet the following criteria.

 To satisfy the criteria, evidence must be provided that each work meets one of the following conditions:

 i. has received a public performance or broadcast by a professional or amateur ensemble, broadcaster, soloist or curator who is independent of the applicant, or an installation in a venue open to the public;